 - UKAS assessment teams will were possible, maintain social distancing during on-site assessment.
 When it is difficult to maintain social distancing during a site assessment, our assessment teams are recommended to wear an appropriate face covering and we request that our customers also wear a face covering in these circumstances.

 - We will continue with our process of contacting customers prior to assessment to communicate our expectations and understand our customer’s health and safety requirements when our teams are attending their sites.

 We are all aware of the restrictions that the Coronavirus pandemic continues to place on our businesses and personal lives.
 Like most organisations, UKAS has put a number of response measures into place in order to ensure business continuity whilst keeping our employees and customers safe.
-Below is a summary of key focus areas, full details can be found in the accompanying article UKAS’ Response to Covid-19
+Below is a summary of key focus areas:

 - Maintaining Accreditation for customers

 - New accreditations for COVID-19 antibody and antigen testing